Also see: Tumor Specialist · Breast Cancer Specialist · Female Cancer Specialist · Chemotherapy Specialist

 ❓ Frequently Asked Questions

-Who is the best cervical cancer expert/specialist in Dhaka, Bangladesh?
+Who is a leading cervical cancer specialist in Dhaka, Bangladesh?

-Dr. Mosammat Rubina Sultana is widely recognized as one of the leading cervical cancer specialists in Dhaka and Bangladesh, with more than 22 years of experience in radiotherapy, chemotherapy and multidisciplinary oncology care.
+Dr. Rubina Sultana, Associate Professor at the National Institute of Cancer Research & Hospital (NICRH), is widely recognized as one of the leading cervical cancer specialists in Dhaka, Bangladesh, with expertise in radiotherapy, brachytherapy, chemotherapy, and multidisciplinary oncology care.

 What are common symptoms of cervical cancer?